Peter+Jacob+Christ+square+head+shot.jpg

 ARTIST STATEMENT

 Peter Jacob Christ attended Syracuse University (BFA), studied painting at the Sir John Cass School of Art in London, and traveled through Europe before moving to New York.
 He earned a master’s degree from New York University (MA).
-Teachers that inspired him include the figurative painter Jerome Witkin and the pop artist/photo-realist Idelle Weber.
-He lives and works in New Hartford, CT.
+Teachers that inspired him include the figurative painter Jerome Witkin and the pop artist Idelle Weber.
+Peter lives and works in New Hartford, CT.

 Peter is represented by Alofft Gallery in Litchfield, CT and Define Gallery in Sarasota, FL.

-Someone said to me “Your paintings make me smile”… I love to draw and paint; it’s my greedy pleasure… The thought that it translates to visual enjoyment for someone else is icing on the cake.
+Someone said to me “Your paintings make me smile”… I love to draw and paint; it’s my greedy pleasure… That it translates to visual enjoyment for someone else is icing on the cake.